 The director-general of the Sudan’s infamous National Intelligence and Security Service (NISS), Salah Abdallah (aka Gosh) has resigned in what looks like a new concession to growing pressure from Sudan’s public and opposition forces to make a complete break with the Al Bashir regime.

-In an announcement from Khartoum this morning, the interim president and leader of the military transitional council, Lt Gen Abdelfattah Burhan – himself only sworn-in on Friday night – said that he has accepted the resignation of Gosh.
+In an announcement from Khartoum this morning, the interim president and leader of the military transitional council, Lt Gen Abdelfattah El Burhan – himself only sworn-in on Friday night – said that he has accepted the resignation of the security chief.

 The Sudanese Doctors Central Committee announced the increase in the number of dead since the start of the sit-in on April 6 to 35.